Walter Presents' Producer on What Makes 'Hotel Portofino' Different

 Jo McGrath: We had this dream of putting together a service that would showcase the great shows that were going on around the world, and nobody got to see.
 At the time, the perceived wisdom was only Scandi shows work or, in rare exceptions, French shows.
 The BBC had great success with The Killing, but other than that and The Bridge, no others were showcased.
 Walter, Jason, and I got together; we watched different series and swapped notes on these fantastic shows we'd come across.
 We could not believe no one would watch them, so it was born from a real passion for these great shows.

 Walter Presents brought us into contact with creatives who are doing wonderful things on a fraction of the budget of other shows.
 However, we started getting calls from very high-up—I won't name and shame—very high-up broadcast executives and people running movie companies asking for our Walter Presents slate.
 They wanted to know what shows we were buying because the shows became hits they saw as ripe for adaptation.
-It had happened a couple of times; other companies took Walter Presents shows to adopt them.
+It had happened a couple of times; other companies took Walter Presents shows to adapt them.
 One of those was The Outlaws (Clan), which eventually became Apple TV+'s Bad Sisters.
 We just looked at each other and thought: "Now is the time; we should be doing this."

 We started with Professor T; it was a great show to begin with because we had a strong sense of how we would adapt it.
 We wanted to set it in an internationally renowned university town; we set it in Cambridge, and Ben Miller is the perfect Professor T. But it had been made in other territories as a Flemish and a German show; from an economic perspective, international sales wouldn't be top of the list because somebody else already did it.
 But we knew we could do a great version with huge potential.
 Luckily, that was the case, and other shows followed.
 Then, as we grew, we had the confidence to do original shows, too.